-The president said most world leaders attending a G20 dinner late Thursday were "comfortable" with the U.S. conclusion that the Syrian government was responsible for the attack.
+The president said most world leaders attending a G20 dinner, and discussions that continued into the early morning hours Friday, were "comfortable" with the U.S. conclusion that the Syrian government was responsible for the attack.
 He said the leaders were "unanimous" in believing that international norms against the use of chemical weapons had to be maintained.

 Mr. Putin said any foreign strike on Syria would be "illegal."
 He said the chemical attack was a "provocation" by opposition fighters in Syria who are receiving foreign support.

-Mr. Putin said leaders from India, Indonesia, South Africa and India were among those who spoke against any military intervention at the summit.
+Mr. Putin said leaders from India, Indonesia, South Africa and India were among those who spoke against any military intervention at Thursday's G20 dinner.

 "In such a difficult time in general for the world economy, to destabilize the situation in the Middle East is counterproductive.
 That's at a minimum, I will say it very diplomatically."

-Mr. Obama returns to Washington Friday, where he is seeking to convince U.S. lawmakers to authorize Syria military action.
+Mr. Obama returns to Washington, on Friday, where he is seeking to convince U.S. lawmakers to authorize Syria military action.

-U.N. chief Ban Ki-moon warned world leaders at the summit against what he called "ill-considered" military strikes he said could worsen sectarian tensions in Syria.
+U.N. chief Ban Ki-moon on Friday warned world leaders against what he called "ill-considered" military strikes he said could worsen sectarian tensions in Syria.

 Mr. Ban made his comments at a humanitarian meeting on the sidelines of the G20 summit.
 Warning against "further militarization of the conflict," Mr. Ban said military strikes could have "tragic consequences" and lead to further sectarian violence.

-The U.S. State Department has issued travel warnings for neighboring Lebanon and Turkey.
+The U.S. State Department has issued traveling warning for neighboring Lebanon and Turkey.
 The U.S. ordered non-emergency personnel and family members to leave embassies in both countries and has also warned U.S. citizens to avoid travel to the countries.

-U.S. Secretary of State John Kerry traveled to Europe Friday, where he will continue the administration's efforts to get international support for possible action against Syria.
+U.S. Secretary of State John Kerry travels to Europe, on Friday, where he will continue the administration's efforts to get international support for possible action against Syria.
 His trip includes talks with Arab League and European Union officials.